Manjaros: Cuisine

 The chain specialises in African–Caribbean fusion cuisine; its website indicates that its food is halal.

 Having originated on Teesside the chain has gained a significant reputation for its parmo, a local dish.
 Most restaurants also feature a gelato lounge.
+Manjaros' dishes are prepared to showcase the spices that are commonly used in Africa and the Caribbean islands.
+The chain's signature sauce, "Manjaros Sauce", is made from natural ingredients and comes in a variety of spicy flavors.